JcaPetri/Apolo-Articles-MySql/README.md

 				ID		--> is the uniqueidentifier auto generated.
 				IDNum	--> is the autoincrement number auto generated.
 			The unique Key is the union of:
-				DefaultVersionIDn	--> The DefaultVersionIDn is the IDNum of the DefaultVersion, defined in the SysBaseElement_Tbl.
+				DefaultVersionIDn	--> The DefaultVersionIDn is the IDNum of the DefaultVersion, defined in the ArtDataElements_Tbl.
 		  		EntityStructureIDn	--> The EntityStructureIDn is the IDNum of the entity structure.
 Link with the SysEntityStructure_Tbl.
 			                            The EntityStructureIDn has a FieldIDn + EntityIDn + MicroserviceIDn unique key.
 			Common Field/Columns for all tables